ACXPA Industry Insights

 What's the difference between a call centre and a contact centre?

-Do we actually have a contact centre if we only have a few people on phones?
+Do we have a contact centre if we only have a few people on phones?

 What industry are call centres in?

-Call centres don’t sit in a single industry — they operate inside almost every industry.
-Banking, insurance, utilities, telecommunications, retail, government, healthcare, education, and travel all rely on contact centre capability.
+Call centres don't sit in a single industry — they operate inside almost every one: banking, insurance, utilities, telco, retail, government, healthcare, education and travel.

-This is why contact centre performance is best understood as an operational capability, not a standalone sector.
-Strong organisations treat customer contact as core infrastructure, not a support afterthought.
+That's why contact centre performance is best understood as an operational capability, not a standalone sector.

 What Australian businesses use call centres?

-Almost every medium-to-large Australian organisation — and many small ones — relies on some form of call or contact centre capability.
-This includes listed companies, government departments, councils, utilities, banks, insurers, retailers, and essential service providers.
+Almost every medium-to-large Australian organisation — and many small ones — relies on some form of call or contact centre capability, from listed companies and government to councils, utilities, banks, insurers and retailers.

-Even organisations without a formal “call centre” often have frontline customer service teams performing the same work — answering enquiries, resolving issues, handling complaints, and navigating policy or systems on behalf of customers.
+Even organisations without a formal "call centre" usually have frontline teams doing the same work: answering enquiries, resolving issues and handling complaints.

 What is the attrition rate for contact centres in Australia?

-High-performing operations treat attrition as a system design issue — influenced by workload, leadership, coaching quality, scheduling, role clarity, and customer complexity — not just a “people problem”.
+High-performing operations treat attrition as a system-design issue — workload, leadership, coaching quality, scheduling and role clarity — not just a "people problem".

 Does Australia have call centres?